Education:

 A.A., Liberal Arts, Santa Monica College, 2006

-Dr. Nicolas currently serves in her community’s tribal council in Los Angeles.
-In 2015, she co-founded the Oaxacan College Initiative (OCI) to provide mentorship to the growing Indigenous diaspora from Latin America entering U.S. colleges and universities.
-She has also organized a series of community events as a former board of directors of the Indigenous Oaxacan non-profit in California, the Centro Binacional Para el Desarollo Indígena Oaxaqueño/Binational Center for the Development of Oaxacan Indigenous Communities (CBDIO) and as a former community member for the Frente Indígena de Organizaciones Binacionales/Binational Front of Indigenous Organizations (FIOB) in San Diego and Los Angeles.
+Dr. Nicolas currently serves in her community’s council in Los Angeles.
+In 2015, she co-founded the Oaxacan College Initiative (OCI) to provide mentorship to the growing Indigenous diaspora from Latin America entering U.S. colleges and universities where she continues to provide mentoring, arrange campus tours, and provide feedback to high school and undergraduate students’ admissions application to undergraduate and graduate school.
+She has also organized and been invited to a series of community events as a former board of directors of the Indigenous Oaxacan non-profit in California, the Centro Binacional Para el Desarollo Indígena Oaxaqueño/Binational Center for the Development of Oaxacan Indigenous Communities (CBDIO) and as a former community member for the Frente Indígena de Organizaciones Binacionales/Binational Front of Indigenous Organizations (FIOB) in San Diego and Los Angeles.
 In addition, Dr. Nicolas has been a co-host for the Senderos de Oaxaca in Pacifica Radio KPFK, a community station that touches on political, social, cultural, and educational topics by inviting community members and critically-engaged scholars.
-She was born and raised in Los Angeles.